thredded/thredded_create_app/README.md

 a single command.

 A production configuration file for the [puma] Ruby web server is created.
-A `Procfile` process description file that can be used by that can be used by the [Heroku] hosting platform or the [foreman] app runner is also be created.
+A `Procfile` process description file is also created.
+This file can be used by the [Heroku] hosting platform or the [foreman] app runner.

 Lastly, the `$APP` database user is created and given rights to the app's development and test databases.
 Then, the database is created, the migrations